 Norman’s community project has been around for decades dating back to the 90s.
 He has worked with players like Rio Ferdinand and Ademola Lookman prior to Sancho so he knows how to spot talent.

 ‘I’ve known Rio since he was 8 years old, he used to come to the adventure playground.
 We used to have tournaments there between other South London regions all the time.’

 The playground served as a pivotal hub for the children in the community.

 ‘It was important for them to get to know each other, and we made them feel safe.
 If there were any problems they could talk to us.
 With school work or things like that.
 Parents brought their children to us because they knew we would look after them.’

-During Norman’s 30 years of work he developed the sobriquet of uncle.
-Around the region that is how is he referred to nowadays and he keeps strong ties with his former proteges.
+During Norman’s 30 years of work he developed the sobriquet of ‘uncle’.
+Around the region that is how he is referred to nowadays and he keeps strong ties with his former proteges.

 Check out our shop on Etsy:

 The adventure playground was important to cloister the children from the outside world and potentially harmful influences.

 However, it was also an environment where Jadon and others could grow and learn.